alex-vladut/super-duper-guacamole/README.md

 - Is it safe to expose AWS credentials on the client side? => most likely should be OK, as those are short-lived and will have a very limited set of permissions attached to it anyways
 - How can we restrict the types of files a user is allowed to upload and the maximum size of a file?
+- Should evaluate the deployment bundle size (they say AWS SDK v3 is tree shakable, but should check if it's still too big for the client)